mikeal/ZDAG/SPEC.md

 So, what we're talking about in this document is the best algorithm we can ever create for CID data structures.
 Pretty fun stuff!

-We CID's have a required deterministic sorting order.
+First, we need to give CID's a deterministic sorting order.

 ### Sorting